GENI-NSF/geni-tools/README.txt

      'am_5 = urn:publicid:IDN+plc:gpo1+authority+sa, \
              http://sfa.gpolab.bbn.com:12348'

-   The URN should be unique.
+   The AM URN should be unique.
 While it need not be fully accurate, that is useful.
-You can find the URN using the openssl commandline:
+You can find the AM URN using the openssl commandline:

-     openssl x509 -in [gid] -text | grep "Subject Alternative"
+     openssl x509 -in [cert of AM] -text | grep "urn:publicid:IDN"

 Further Reading